monalisavs01/student_management/README.md

 University Student Database

-This project designs and implements a relational database for a student database system to track student details..
+This project designs and implements a relational database for a student database system to track student details.
+The database schema consists of the following tables:
+STUDENT - Contains